Subscribe to Our Blog

 It helps to first understand fiber optic chemical sensors.
 These sensors use robust indicator materials and optoelectronics for DO measurements in food and agriculture, marine sciences, life sciences and biotechnology.
 Compared with electrochemical sensing techniques, optical oxygen sensors can be made in small and customizable form factors, allow non-intrusive measurements, and do not consume the sample.

-With Ocean Insight optical oxygen sensors, the principle of operation is to trap an oxygen-sensitive fluorophore in a sol-gel host matrix applied to an adhesive membrane (patch).
+With Ocean Optics optical oxygen sensors, the principle of operation is to trap an oxygen-sensitive fluorophore in a sol-gel host matrix applied to an adhesive membrane (patch).
 The indicator material changes optical properties in response to specific analytes and electronics measure the response.

-Ocean Insight offers complete oxygen-sensing systems, but our proprietary sensing material also can be integrated into third-party electronics.
+Ocean Optics offers complete oxygen-sensing systems, but our proprietary sensing material also can be integrated into third-party electronics.
 In one recent effort, we teamed with a leading supplier of technology for fish farming as part of an ongoing effort to elevate the performance of its DO sensor system for aquatic settings.
 Optimal DO concentration in water is necessary for the health of fish and is a good indicator of overall water quality.
 Our oxygen-responsive fluorescent sensor patches integrate into the customer’s sensor setup, with lab studies focusing on more robust calibration protocols for deployment in the field, to minimize discrepancies in prior methods and boost confidence in results.

 Aquaculture is a sophisticated business where managing data is vital to success.
 So, what happens to all the data customers collect using optical sensing techniques?
 One answer: the use of sophisticated algorithms to translate spectral data into actionable answers.